Droplet motion on chemically heterogeneous substrates with mass transfer. I. Two-dimensional dynamics: Results

 \section{Results}

 In this section, we offer a qualitative assessment of how well the predictions of the reduced system \eqref{IDESystem} compare with those of the full problem \eqref{full}.
 To ensure the efficient and accurate numerical solution to the full problem, we follow the methodologies developed by Savva and co-workers (see, e.g., Refs.~\cite{Savva2009,Savva2017}), namely we use the mapping~\eqref{CoordMap} and spectral collocation to discretize the interval $s\in[-1,1]$, in order to densely cluster points near the endpoints for resolving the boundary layers in $\pd[h]{x}$.
 In this manner, considerably fewer collocation points are required compared to, say, a less accurate finite differences scheme on a uniform mesh.
 Time stepping is performed with the method of lines, using MATLAB's \texttt{ode15s} stiff ODE solver.
 For the initial droplet shape, we chose profiles for given $a_\pm(0)$ and $v(0)$ that satisfy conditions \eqref{Cond1} and \eqref{Cond2} and closely match the leading-order profile in the outer region~\eqref{LeadingOrderHeight} (see also Ref.~\cite{Savva2017}).
-By doing so, the transients leading to quasi-static dynamics are significantly reduced, noting that the relaxation to quasi-static dynamics even for appreciably distorted initial profiles typically occurs within $t=O(10^{-2})$ during which the droplet fronts barely move from their initial position.
+By doing so, the transients leading to quasistatic dynamics are significantly reduced, noting that the relaxation to quasistatic dynamics even for appreciably distorted initial profiles typically occurs within $t=O(10^{-2})$ during which the droplet fronts barely move from their initial position.
 Simulations with the reduced system~\eqref{IDESystem} can be carried out with any standard ODE solver, where the integrals $I_\pm$, Eq.~\eqref{Iintegral}, are evaluated with the Legendre--Gauss quadrature to avoid evaluation of the integrand at $s=\pm 1$ (see, e.g.\ \S25.4 in Ref.~\cite{AbramSteg1972}).
-Unless stated otherwise in the results that follow, we fix $a_\pm(0)=\pm 1$, $\lambda=10^{-4}$ and plot the solutions to the PDE and reduced systems with solid and dashed lines, respectively.
+Unless stated otherwise in the results that follow, we fix $a_\pm(0)=\pm 1$, $\lambda=10^{-4}$ and plot the solutions to the PDE and reduced systems with solid and dashed lines, respectively [see Ref.~\cite{repo} for a Python implementation of the reduced system, Eq.~\eqref{IDESystem}).